-For three decades, COBRA has offered a viable alternative to the individual market for people who lose access to employer-sponsored health insurance.
-In most cases, if an employer offers group health insurance and has at least 20 employees, the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 requires that employees be given the option to continue their group coverage for up to 18 months, or 36 months in some situations.
+For more than three decades, COBRA has offered a viable alternative to the individual market for people who lose access to employer-sponsored health insurance.
+In most cases, if an employer offers group health insurance and has at least 20 employees, the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 requires that employees be given the option to continue their group coverage for up to 18 months, or up to 29 or 36 months in some situations.

 The pros of COBRA:

 - If COBRA regulations apply to your group plan, continuation of coverage is available in most circumstances where an employee, spouse, or dependent would otherwise lose access to the plan.
 This includes resignation, involuntary job loss (unless it’s for gross misconduct), or a reduction in hours that makes the employee ineligible for coverage.
 It also allows family members to continue their group coverage if the covered employee dies or gets divorced, or if a child loses eligibility for dependent coverage (under the ACA, children can remain on a parent’s health plan until age 26; COBRA can be used to temporarily extend the coverage after that).

 - You keep the same coverage you had at your job, so there’s no need to shop for a new plan or change doctors.
 This is especially important when a person is in the midst of significant medical treatment at the time when they would otherwise be losing their coverage.

 - Any money you’ve already paid towards your deductible and out-of-pocket maximum continues to apply for the rest of the year or until you choose to switch plans.
 Without COBRA, you’d have to start over at $0 under a new plan, no matter how far along in the year you are, or how much you’ve already paid in out-of-pocket costs (and deductibles aren’t prorated, so you’d still have to meet the full deductible on a new policy before starting to receive post-deductible benefits, regardless of when you enroll).